 However, it is important to point out that at this stage we do not have any information to confirm this.

 For more information about this security incident and how it develops, please refer to WeTransfer's security notice on their website.

 While WeTransfer's customers would undoubtedly be surprised and upset by this development, some may find their views on using cloud software for the transfer of sensitive data too risky, now justified.

-Ipswitch MOVEit Transfer, Fortra's GoAnywhere and Globalscape and Axway Secure Transport are well-known and respected managed file transfer solutions which are available in three architectural flavours: cloud, Microsoft Azure and crucially, an on-premise self-hosted software option.
+Progress MOVEit Transfer, Fortra's GoAnywhere and Globalscape and Axway are well-known and respected managed file transfer solutions which are available in three architectural flavours: cloud, Microsoft Azure and crucially, an on-premise self-hosted software option.

 Comparable to the process of sending a file in WeTransfer, Managed File Transfer can mimic the action of sending an email with an attachment but securing the attachment using encryption, and therefore protecting its content from unauthorised access.

 These tools are not capable of sending sensitive content to unknown recipients through cross-contamination, for the simple reason that it is not a shared environment, as WeTransfer is.

 If you would like to learn more about Managed File Transfer and how it can help with your need to transfer sensitive files and messages, you can book a meeting with one of our solution specialists.